 DatasetMixin.
 Create your unittest as follows:

-from tests.base import VisualTestCase from tests.dataset import DatasetMixin class MyVisualizerTests(VisualTestCase, DatasetMixin): def test_my_visualizer(self): """ Test MyVisualizer on a real dataset """ # Load the data from the fixture dataset = self.load_data('occupancy') # Get the data X = dataset[[ "temperature", "relative_humidity", "light", "C02", "humidity" ]] y = dataset['occupancy'].astype(int) try: visualizer = MyVisualizer() visualizer.fit(X) visualizer.poof() except Exception as e: self.fail("my visualizer didn't work")
+import pytest from tests.base import VisualTestCase from tests.dataset import DatasetMixin class MyVisualizerTests(VisualTestCase, DatasetMixin): def test_my_visualizer(self): """ Test MyVisualizer on a real dataset """ # Load the data from the fixture dataset = self.load_data('occupancy') # Get the data X = dataset[[ "temperature", "relative_humidity", "light", "C02", "humidity" ]] y = dataset['occupancy'].astype(int) try: visualizer = MyVisualizer() visualizer.fit(X) visualizer.poof() except Exception as e: pytest.fail("my visualizer didn't work")

 Tests can be run as follows: